dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

       return 0
   }
 ```
-The inverse operation is so simple that it doesn’t warrant a function, but for symmetry here it is:
+The inverse operation is so simple that it doesn't warrant a function, but for symmetry here it is:
 ```go

   // itob reports whether i is non-zero.